ravendb/bootcamp/src/unit3/lesson3/README.md

 ## Great job!
 Onto Lesson 4!

 Awesome!
-You just learned about the basics about commands.
+You just learned about the basics about operations.
 In the next lesson you will learn how to change multiple documents with a single request.

+If you want to know more about Patching we recomend you to use the [documentation](https://ravendb.net/docs/article-page/4.0/csharp/client-api/operations/patching/single-document)

 **Let's move onto [Lesson 4](../lesson4/README.md).**